Undersea cables cut in the Red Sea, disrupting internet access in Asia and the Mideast

 NetBlocks, which monitors internet access, said “a series of subsea cable outages in the Red Sea has degraded internet connectivity in multiple countries,” which it said included India and Pakistan.
 It blamed “failures affecting the SMW4 and IMEWE cable systems near Jeddah, Saudi Arabia.”

 The South East Asia–Middle East–Western Europe 4 cable is run by Tata Communications, part of the Indian conglomerate.
-The India-Middle East-Western Europe cable is run by another consortium overseen by Alcatel-Lucent.
-Neither firm did not immediately responded to requests for comment.
+The India-Middle East-Western Europe cable is run by another consortium overseen by Alcatel Submarine Networks.
+Neither firm responded to requests for comment.

 Pakistan Telecommunications Co.
 Ltd., a telecommunication giant in that country, noted that the cuts had taken place in a statement on Saturday.